Posts

 Overcoming Barriers to Equitable Transit Funding

-One of the most significant challenges is the limited availability of funding for transit improvements.
-Public transportation is often underfunded compared to road infrastructure, and this disparity is even more pronounced in low-income communities.
-In Oakland, as in many other cities, securing long-term funding for transit projects requires navigating complex bureaucratic processes and competing with other infrastructure priorities.
+Funding scarcity is the most consistent challenge.
+Public transportation is chronically underfunded compared to road infrastructure, and that disparity is even more pronounced in the corridors serving low-income communities.
+Securing long-term funding for transit projects requires navigating complex federal-state-local funding stacks and competing with other infrastructure priorities, often in environments where transit advocacy is structurally weaker than highway lobbying.

 Measuring the Impact of Equitable Transit Funding